investindex/Advanced/README.md

 Futures are a derivative, and they're explained in [these](https://www.youtube.com/watch?v=1Mhk4UHJsRc) [videos](https://www.youtube.com/watch?v=nwR5b6E0Xo4).
 I don't think a deep understanding of futures is needed to appreciate why a managed futures fund can be valuable to a portfolio.

 KMLM is an ETF that trend-follows among:
-* bonds
+* global government bonds from the US, Japan, Germany, UK, and Canada
-* commodities (gold, copper, natural gas, WTI crude oil, corn, wheat, soybeans, cattle, etc.)
+* commodities (gold, copper, natural gas, heating oil, WTI crude oil, corn, wheat, sugar, soybeans, cattle)
-* currencies (US dollar, Euro, British pound, Japanese yen, Chinese renminbi, Canadian dollar, Australian dollar, Singapore dollar, Swedish krona, Swiss franc, etc.)
+* currencies (Euro, British pound, Japanese yen, Canadian dollar, Australian dollar, Swiss franc)

 [More incoming here]